kykitus/Gameaboutreader/README.md

 Code in this game is yes

-I plan to change names of variables after completing this game (and add comments over time)

-But it isn't finished yet

-So until proabably June, you have exclusive oppurtunity to see this exclusive content of exclusive variable names

 How to open game:
 - all is required is all txt files to be in same folder as exe file (or rest of source files if game is opened with MVS)